Lower Memory Oblivious (Tensor) Subspace Embeddings with Fewer Random Bits: Modewise Methods for Least Squares: Motivation and Applications

 Here, our focus is on dimension reduction of \textit{tensors}, multi-way arrays that appear in an abundance of large-scale applications ranging from video and longitudinal imaging \cite{liu2012tensor,bengua2017efficient} to machine learning \cite{romera2013multilinear,vasilescu2005multilinear} and differential equations \cite{beck2000multiconfiguration,lubich2008quantum}.
 Although a natural extension beyond matrices, their complicated structure leads to challenges both in defining low dimensional structure as well as dimension reduction projections.
 In particular, there are many notions of tensor rank, and various techniques exist to compute the corresponding decompositions \cite{kolda2009tensor,zare2018extension}.
 In this paper, we focus on tensors with low CP-rank, tensors that can be written as a sum of a few rank-1 tensors written as outer products of basis vectors.
 The CP-rank and CP-decompositions are natural extensions of matrix rank and SVD, and are well motivated by applications such as topic modeling, psychometrics, signal processing, linguistics and many others \cite{carroll1970analysis,harshman1970foundations,anandkumar2014tensor}.
-Although there are now some nice results for low-rank tensor dimension reduction (see e.g. \cite{rauhut2017low,li2017near,tsitsikas2018core}), these give theoretical guarantees for dimensional reducing projections that act on tensors via their matricizations or vectorizations.
-Here, our goal is to provide similar guaranties but for projections that act directly on the tensors themselves without the need for unfolding.
-In particular, this means the projections can be defined \textit{modewise} using the CP-decomposition, and that the low dimensional representations are also tensors, not vectors.
-This extends the application for such embeddings to those that cannot afford to perform unfoldings or for which it is not natural to do so.
-In particular, for tensors in $\mathbb{C}^{n^d}$ for large $n$ and $d$, this avoids having to store an often impossibly large $m\times n^d$ linear map.
-We elaborate on our main contributions next.